 The Notice Under the Americans With Disabilities Act states that Kansas City, Missouri will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.
 The Grievance Procedure may be used by anyone who wishes to file a complaint alleging discrimination on the basis of disability in the provision of services, activities, programs, or benefits by the City of Kansas City, MO.

 For more information or for questions regarding Kansas City’s ADA compliance, please contact the City’s Director of ADA Compliance Meg Conger at (816) 513-6589.
-For ADA questions or complaints regarding the Kansas City International Airport, please contact the Section 504/ADA Coordinator Akayla J. Jones at (816) 243-3108.
+For ADA questions or complaints regarding the Kanas City International Airport, please contact the Section 504/ADA Human Relations Manager, Twintenia Strother at (816) 243-3108.